return42/sphkerneldoc/linux_src_doc/include/drm/drm_dp_helper_h.rst

 dev
     pointer to struct device that is the parent for this AUX channel

+crtc
+    backpointer to the crtc that is currently using this AUX channel

 hw_mutex
     internal mutex used for locking transfers

+crc_work
+    worker that captures CRCs for each frame

+crc_count
+    counter of captured frame CRCs

 transfer
     transfers a message representing a single AUX transaction